Ohiopyle State Park in Fayette County is THE BEST water-themed state park in western Pennsylvania.

 If you haven’t – you’ve got some exceptional hikes ahead of you!

-Either way, I hope you found this Ohiopyle State Park Waterfall Guide to be informative and enjoyable to look at.
+Either way, I hope you found this Ohiopyle State Park Waterfall Guide both informative and enjoyable to look at.

 Feel free to bookmark it in your browser and refer back to it as a resource for future visits to Ohiopyle.